 Mary Grey hung out with her friends and family, riding her carriage around, just being a glamorous and independent single lady.
 She became close with Keyes’s surviving children, and was named godmother to one of their daughters.
-She wrote letters, took tea with everybody, and used her charm and cleverness to try and gain some favour back such that she might be invited back to royal court.
+She wrote letters and used her charm and cleverness to try and gain some favour back such that she might be invited back to royal court.
 In 1574, she sent a New Year’s gift to her cousin Queen Elizabeth I and… Elizabeth accepted it!
 This was a big deal!
 It meant Elizabeth was maybe over all the drama.
 Sure enough, in 1575, Elizabeth gave Mary Grey some of the income from her family property that the crown had been taking this whole time which meant: Mary Grey now had enough money not just to survive, but to thrive!
 You know she went right out and bought some gorgeous new bespoke dresses and jewels because she’s worth it.
 And furthermore, you know Mary Grey kept her lips sealed vis-a-vis being an heir to the throne, succession, etc., because she was smart like that and liked being alive and not in jail.

 In 1577, Mary Grey got her goal when Elizabeth I appointed her Maid of Honor to the Queen — the same gig Mary’d had back in the day for Queen Mary I. Elizabeth was like, “Thing is, you have to use your maiden name and can’t ever mention anything about ever being married because you weren’t ever married, were you?”
 And Mary was like, “Married?
 Me?
 I can’t remember anything like that happening,” and things were great.